Life insurance

 With a whole life insurance policy, your beneficiaries will be covered upon your death as long as you’re up to date on your premiums.
 With a term life insurance policy, you’re covered for a specific time period.
 Say, 20 years.

 If you die after those 20 years, your beneficiaries wouldn’t receive a death benefit.
-(Despite these limitations, many people choose term life insurance because it’s much less expensive.
+(Despite these limitations, many people choose term life insurance because it’s generally less expensive.
 Here’s more on term vs. whole life insurance.)

 A return of premium rider sounds great, but it’s not without its downsides.
-In general, your life insurance premiums will be about 30% more expensive if you purchase the rider, which means that every month you’ll be sending extra money to your insurer, rather than investing it.
+In general, your life insurance premiums will be about 2-3x more expensive if you purchase the rider, which means that every month you’ll be sending extra money to your insurer, rather than investing it.

 When you do get the money back, you’ll get exactly what you paid (not including the rider costs), which means you’ll have missed out on the opportunity to see that money grow elsewhere.
-Here's more on whether return of premium life insurance is worth it for you.

 This rider allows you to convert your term life insurance policy into a whole life insurance policy.
 The option is built into many term life policies, but it’s an add-on in some cases.